Kettlebell Mastery Systems

 The stand goes like this..

-Finishing with Member Headlines gives the team a chance to wrap the meeting up with any info that needs to be shared by everyone.
+Finishing with Member Headlines gives the whole team a heads up on important membership information.
 Is anyone in pain?
 Did we see any PR's or Class Milestones?
 Any stories or comments we could maybe write a card for or send a personal text about?

 Member Celebration System